 Born in the Republic of Florence in 1511, Giorgio Vasari was in prime position to watch the Renaissance unfurl over the course of the sixteenth century.
 He was not happy, however, to be a passive spectator.
-He involved himself in all manor of artistic developments and built a wide circle of influential friends around him.
+He involved himself in all manner of artistic developments and built a wide circle of influential friends around him.
 Discover more about the father of art history over the following 10 facts.

 10. As Well As Being A Writer, He Was Also A Painter Himself